Your rate notice explained

 Council issues rates notices twice a year:

-• in January for the 6 month period of 1 January to 30 June, and
+- in January for the 6-month period of 1 January to 30 June, and

-• in July for the 6 month period of 1 July to 31 December.
+- in July for the 6-month period of 1 July to 31 December.

 Issue date

-The date of the rate notice issue.
+The date the rate notice is issued.

 Property no.